jaw3l/Substrate-Hands-on-Projects/project_02/README.md

 ./target/release/node-template purge-chain
 ```

-![NOTE]
+> [!NOTE]
-If you run error while purging the chain state, you can always use `rm` command to delete the chain state manually.
+> If you run error while purging the chain state, you can always use `rm` command to delete the chain state manually.
 For example you can purge chain state of Alice node with `rm -rf /tmp/alice/chains` command.

 This command will prompt us to confirm the purge.
 We can confirm it by typing `Y` and pressing `Enter`.